astronomer/docs/learn/airflow-openlineage.md

 ## Getting started locally

 If you are interested in exploring lineage locally with open source tools, you can run OpenLineage with Airflow using [Marquez](https://marquezproject.ai) as your lineage metadata repository and query API (backend) and UI (frontend).
-See the [Integrate OpenLineage and Airflow locally with Marquez](marquez.md) tutorial to get started.
+See the [Integrate OpenLineage and Apache Airflow® locally with Marquez](marquez.md) tutorial to get started.
 Or, for a configuration-free option for demo purposes, you can explore [Marquez on GitPod](https://gitpod.io/#https://github.com/MarquezProject/marquez).

 ## Limitations